mrmurphy/a-very-im-port-ant-topic/PITCHME.md

 First, put the data in the right place
 - In this case, JS owns the data |
 - Notify the DB of changes to enties |
-- When chagnes happen, the DB sends all entries back to Elm |
+- When changes happen, the DB sends all entries back to Elm |

 +++